6,000-Year-Old Skull Could Be from the World's Earliest Known Tsunami Victim

 Tsunamis spell calamity.
 These giant waves, caused by earthquakes, volcanic eruptions, and underwater landslides, are some of the deadliest natural disasters known; the 2004 tsunami in the Indian Ocean killed over 230,000 people, a higher death toll than any fire or hurricane.
 Scientists studying the effects of tsunamis have now shed light on what could be the earliest record of a person killed in a tsunami: someone who lived 6,000 years ago in what’s now Papua New Guinea in the southwest Pacific.
 Their skull was found in geological sediments having the distinctive hallmarks of ancient tsunami activity.
 This means, scientists posit in a new paper in PLOS ONE, that this skull could be from the earliest known tsunami victim.

-The skull in question was found in 1929, buried in the ground near the small town of Aitape on the northern of Papua New Guinea, about 500 miles north of Australia.
+The skull in question was found in 1929, buried in the ground near the small town of Aitape on the northern coast of Papua New Guinea, about 500 miles north of Australia.
 Terrell has been doing archaeological and anthropological research in this coastal region of New Guinea, the second largest island in the world, since 1990.
-The new PLOS One study is a continuation of that work, contributed to by the University of New South Wales, l’Université de Bourgogne-Franche-Comté, the University of Notre Dame, the University of Auckland, New Zealand’s National Institute of Water and Atmospheric Research, the University of Papua New Guinea, Papua New Guinea National Museum and Art Gallery, and The Field Museum.
+The new study is a continuation of that work, contributed to by the University of New South Wales, l’Université de Bourgogne-Franche-Comté, the University of Notre Dame, the University of Auckland, New Zealand’s National Institute of Water and Atmospheric Research, the University of Papua New Guinea, and the Papua New Guinea National Museum and Art Gallery.
 As a member of this international team, Terrell says he has long wondered what to make of this tantalizing human find.

 “The skull has always been of great archaeological interest because it is one of the few early skeletal remains from the area,” says Mark Golitko of the University of Notre Dame and The Field Museum.
 “It was originally thought that the skull belonged to Homo erectus until the deposits were more reliably radiocarbon dated to about 5,000 to 6,000 years.
 Back then, sea levels were higher and the area would have been just behind the shoreline.”

 In 2014 Golitko and others went back to the exact place where this skull had been found to look for new clues about what killed this individual.
-“We have now been able to confirm what we have long suspected,” says James Goff at the University of New South Wales in Australia, the report’s first author.
-“The geological similarities between the sediments at the place where the skull was found and sediments laid down during the 1998 tsunami that hit this same coastline have made us realise that human populations in this area have been affected by these massive inundations for thousands of years.”
+“We have now been able to confirm what we have long suspected,” says James Goff at the University of New South Wales in Australia.
+“The geological similarities between the sediments at the place where the skull was found and sediments laid down during the 1998 tsunami that hit this same coastline have made us realize that human populations in this area have been affected by these massive inundations for thousands of years.”

 “Given the evidence we have in hand, we are more convinced than before that this person was either violently killed by a tsunami, or had their grave ripped open by one—leading to their head but not the rest of their body being naturally reburied where it then remained undiscovered in the ground for some 6,000 or so years,” explains Goff.